 After multiple viewings, Rebel without a Cause still gives me goosebumps.
 I can’t put my finger on it, but this is one of the rare movie gems that don’t age with neither time nor repeated viewings.
 I can only imagine what people thought at the time of its release.
 My dad, who was a freshman in high school when the movie came out, lights up every time I mention the film.
 He never misses an opportunity to tell me how much the movie meant to him.
 My old man has always insisted that this was more than a movie; it was an earth-shattering experience.
 I wasn’t there, but I get it, I really get it.

-Like John Hughes (Sixteen Candles and Ferris Bueller’s Day Off) decades later, it’s hard to explain how fortyish writer & director Nicholas Ray (In a Lonely Place and Johnny Guitar) managed to understand teenagers better than their parents.
+Like John Hughes (Ferris Bueller’s Day Off) decades later, it’s hard to explain how fortyish writer & director Nicholas Ray (Johnny Guitar) managed to understand teenagers better than their parents.
 Ray incisively and poetically, creates the ultimate teen angst drama — it’s The Breakfast Club, ’50s style.
 When Deans howls, “you’re tearing me apart,” a hymn to generational alienation was created.

 There is robust symbolism and unforgettable imagery in the movie.
 The scenes at the planetarium, the knife fight, the “chicken” car race, the empty swimming pool, etc., they are haunting, memorable moments.
-It was all beautifully filmed in CinemaScope & WarnerColor by Ernest Haller (Jezebel and Gone with the Wind), with a terrific music score by Leonard Rosenman (East of Eden and Barry Lyndon) to boot.
+It was all beautifully filmed in CinemaScope & WarnerColor by Ernest Haller (Gone with the Wind), with a terrific music score by Leonard Rosenman (Barry Lyndon) to boot.